Cargill/splinter/cli/man/splinter-database-migrate.1.md

 EXAMPLES
 ========
-This example migrates the Biome database by connecting to a PostgreSQL server with the example hostname and port `splinter-db-alpha:5432`.
+This example migrates the database by connecting to a PostgreSQL server with the example hostname and port `splinter-db-alpha:5432`.

 ```